Are You a Good Candidate for Dental Implants?

 Leaving missing teeth unreplaced carries its own set of risks.
 These often outweigh the small risks of dental implants.

-Bone loss in the jaw is a major concern.
+Jawbone loss is a major concern.
 Without tooth roots, the jawbone starts to shrink.
-This can change facial appearance and make future implants harder.
+This can alter facial appearance and make future implants more difficult.

 Shifting of the remaining teeth is common.
 Teeth may tilt or move to fill the gap, leading to bite problems and making cleaning harder.

 Missing teeth can affect speech and eating.
-People may avoid certain foods, impacting nutrition.
+People may avoid certain foods, which can affect nutrition.
 Speech may become unclear, affecting confidence.

 Dental implants help prevent these issues.
 They preserve bone, keep teeth in place, and restore normal function.
 The benefits often make implants the safer long-term choice.